coderofsalvation/middleware-remoteshell/README.md

     }
 })
 rshell.start()

+app.use( rshell.middleware )
-// see test/polka.js for the rest
+// see test/polka.js or test/express.js for the full picture
 ```
 ## Host it somewhere